GAM-team/GAM/wiki/gam.cfg.md

         Any headers in the file but not in the list will appear after the headers in the list
         Default: ''
+csv_output_header_required
+        A list of <Strings> used to specify  column headers for inclusion in the CSV file written by a gam print command even if the API didn't return any data for those columns.
+        Default: ''
 csv_output_line_terminator
         Allowed values: cr, lf, crlf
         Designates character(s) used to terminate the lines of a CSV file.